wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 ##### 33A Registrar-General may solemnise marriage

-*   With his prior consent, notice of an intended marriage may be given to the Registrar-General or Deputy Registrar-General, and the marriage may be solemnised before him, in the same manner and subject to the same requirements and conditions as if he were a Registrar.
+*   With his or her prior consent, notice of an intended marriage may be given to the Registrar-General or Deputy Registrar-General, and the marriage may be solemnised before him or her, in the same manner and subject to the same requirements and conditions as if he or she were a Registrar.

     Section 33A: inserted, on 1 January 1977, by [section 8][130] of the Marriage Amendment Act 1976 (1976 No 8).

 ##### 34 Proxy marriages

-*   (1) Notwithstanding the provisions of this Act, a marriage solemnised in New Zealand in the absence of 1 party to the marriage shall, if it is solemnised in accordance with this section, be lawful.
+*   (1) Notwithstanding the provisions of this Act, a marriage solemnised in New Zealand in the absence of one party to the marriage shall, if it is solemnised in accordance with this section, be lawful.

-    (2) A Family Court Judge may, on application in that behalf, authorise the marriage in New Zealand of any person who is resident in New Zealand to any person who is outside New Zealand if the Judge is satisfied that the person who is outside New Zealand is unable to come to New Zealand by reason of the existence of a state of war or armed conflict or by reason of the conditions of his service as a member of the armed forces of any Commonwealth country, or of any country for the time being allied with any Commonwealth country.
+    (2) A Family Court Judge may, on application in that behalf, authorise the marriage in New Zealand of any person who is resident in New Zealand to any person who is outside New Zealand if the Judge is satisfied that the person who is outside New Zealand is unable to come to New Zealand by reason of the existence of a state of war or armed conflict or by reason of the conditions of his or her service as a member of the armed forces of any Commonwealth country, or of any country for the time being allied with any Commonwealth country.

     (3) All the provisions of this Act shall, as far as they are applicable and with the necessary modifications, apply to any marriage to which this section relates.